kajal-patel97/airport-exercise-oop-ttd/README.md

 #This repo is to explore using Unittest and Pytest.
+# TDD and Unit Testing
+## Unittest and Pytest

+### TDD
+What is it ?

+How do you implement it ?

+### Unit Testing
+what is it ? what are the benefits?

+- Test Driven Development
+- Maintainable
+- Reduces Technical Debt
+- Know when you are done
+- You have a sense of direction

+### Tools/ Frameworks for Python

+#### Unit Test
+- Unittest comes with python (standard)

+#### Pytests
+- Pytests needs to be installed as a package, however it is pretty and clean and tests the same as unittest

+##Specification for Airport
 Use TDD to write some tests, then code the airport interface.

-##Specification for Airport
 This file has the specification for the airport.
 ###Passengers
 - as a user I can create a Passanger
 - It can be created with name and passport number